xc93/simprolog/README.md

 * install OCaml 4.03.0.
 * compile SimProlog by executing `. mk` in terminal.
-* launch interactive interface by executing `./simp` interminal.
+* launch interactive interface by executing `./simp` in terminal.

 ## Examples and more